Affine Body Driving Revolute Joint

 We assume 2 affine body indices \(i\) and \(j\), each with their own state vector \(\mathbf{q}_i\) and \(\mathbf{q}_j\) as defined in the Affine Body constitution.

-The current relative rotation angle \(\theta\) between the two bodies about the joint axis is extracted from the affine body states using the joint axis and normal rest frames, as defined in the Revolute Joint:
+The current relative rotation angle \(\theta\) between the two bodies about the joint axis is extracted from the affine body states using the per-body \((\hat{\mathbf{n}}_k, \hat{\mathbf{b}}_k)\) basis maintained by the base Revolute Joint:

-where \(K = \gamma (m_i + m_j)\), \(\gamma\) is the user defined strength_ratio parameter, and \(m_i\), \(m_j\) are the masses of the two affine bodies.
+where \(K = \gamma (m_i + m_j)\), \(\gamma\) is the user defined driving/strength_ratio parameter, and \(m_i\), \(m_j\) are the masses of the two affine bodies.
+Substituting the definitions, the penalty is equivalent to \(\tfrac{K}{2}(\theta_{\text{current}} - \theta_{\text{aim}})^2\) in the user-facing frame — the driving joint simply pulls the reported angle toward aim_angle.

 Requirement